Tripadvisor Traveler Rating

 - Bangka’s original resort, built by the pioneers of diving in North Sulawesi

-- Perfectly located in its own private bay with stunning white sand beach and lagoon
+- Located in its own private bay with stunning white sand beach and lagoon

 - Easily explore the exciting sites around Bangka and Gangga

-- Dive Bunaken, Manado, Bangka and Lembeh together as part of Murex Resort’s ‘Passport to Paradise’
+- Dive Bunaken, Manado, Bangka and Lembeh with a ‘Passport to Paradise’